samuelcastan/predicting-gas-production/model_card.md

 - **Model Type:** Regression
 - **Model Architecture:** Random Forest
 - **Model Hyperparametrs:** Refer to [hyperparameters](results/quick_modeling/hyperparameters.json) file.
 - **Metrics:** Because of time, R-squared was used for evaluating the model.
-Moreso, conformal prediction was used to obtain prediciton intervals with a 95% coverage.
+More so, conformal prediction was used to obtain prediciton intervals with a 95% coverage.

 ## Model Performance